Multi-consensus Decentralized Accelerated Gradient Descent: Multi-Consensus Decentralized Accelerated Gradient Descent

-Our algorithm bases on the multi-consensus, gradient-tracking and Nesterov's accelerated gradient descent.
-For the convenience of introducing the main intuition, we reformulate the algorithmic procedure of \texttt{Mudag} (Algorithm~\ref{alg:DAGD}) as follows:
+Our algorithms are based on the multi-consensus, gradient-tracking and Nesterov's acceleration technique.
+We first introduce \dapg~(Algorithm~\ref{alg:DAGD_p}) for solving the problem with $r(x)\neq 0$.
+It has the following algorithmic procedure:

 where $\eta$ is the step size and $K$ is the step number in multi-consensus.
-We will prove the above reformulation in Lemma~\ref{lem:proc}.
-We can observe that Eqn.~\eqref{eq:x_y} and~\eqref{eq:x_y_1} belong to the algorithmic framework of Nesterov' accelerated gradient descent if $\bs_t/\eta$ can approximate the average gradient.
-In Eqn.~\eqref{eq:s}, we track the gradient using history information and the gradient difference.
-Such $\bs_t/\eta$ can well approximate the average gradient $\mathbf{1}\bbg_t$ (defined in Eqn.~\eqref{eq:xyg}).
-Furthermore, $\yb_t$ can also approximate $\mathbf{1}\bby_t$ well.
-Since $\bby_t$ and $\bbg_t$ can be well approximated, then we can obtain that $\bbg_t \approx \nabla f(\bby_t)$.
-Thus, the convergence properties of our algorithm are similar to the centralized Nesterov's accelerated gradient descent.
-This is the main idea behind our approach to the decentralized optimization.
-That is, we combine multi-consensus with gradient-tracking to approximate the centralized Nesterov's accelerated gradient descent.
-As we will show, this seemingly simple idea leads to near optimal algorithm for the decentralized optimization.
-Next, we will describe in details the three components in our approach, `multi-consensus', `gradient-tracking' and `approximation to centralized algorithm'.
+We can observe that Eqs.~\eqref{eq:pnag1} and~\eqref{eq:pnag2} belong to the algorithmic framework of accelerated proximal gradient descent since $\bs_t$ can approximate the average gradient.
+In Eq.~\eqref{eq:pnag3}, we introduce $\bs_t$ to track the gradient by using history information and the gradient difference.
+Thus, $\bs_t$ can well approximate the average gradient $\mathbf{1}\bbg_t$ (defined in Eq.~\eqref{eq:xyg}).
+Furthermore, the variable $\yb_t$ can also approximate $\mathbf{1}\bby_t$ well by the ``FastMix'' operator.
+Since both $\bby_t$ and $\bbg_t$ well approximate the averages, then we can obtain that $\bbg_t \approx \nabla f(\bby_t)$.
+Thus, the convergence properties of our algorithm are similar to the centralized accelerated proximal gradient descent, which is the main idea behind our approach to the decentralized optimization.
+In other words, we combine multi-consensus with gradient-tracking to approximate the centralized accelerated proximal gradient descent.
+As we will show, this seemingly simple idea leads to establishing a near optimal algorithm for the decentralized optimization.
+Note that Algorithm~\ref{alg:DAGD_p} only takes two multi-consensus steps at each iteration.
+In contrast, the algorithm in conference version~\citep[Algorithm 1]{Ye2020} of this paper requires three multi-consensus steps at each round.
+Though reducing one multi-consensus step will not improve the order of communication complexity, it requires much less communication cost and benefits in real applications.

-It is well known that the centralized Nesterov's accelerated gradient descent method can achieve an optimal computation complexity $\cO(\sqrt{\kappa_g}\log\frac{1}{\epsilon})$.
-Then our decentralized algorithm can also achieve the optimal convergence rate once it can approximate the centralized Nesterov's accelerated gradient descent.
-To achieve such approximation, we resort to multi-consensus and gradient tracking.
-Several works have tried to approximate the average gradient $\bbg_t$ and average variable $\bby_t$ only by multi-consensus and they require significant communication cost \citep{li2018sharp,jakovetic2014fast}.
-This is the reason why existing multi-consensus algorithms can not achieve optimal communication complexity.
-Consequently, multi-consensus is regarded as communication-unfriendly \citep{qu2019accelerated}.